golyalpha/Blender-Renderfarm/README.md

 6. Start your Blender nodes with `blender -P main.py -b` (main.py is located in blender_renderfarm/blender_scripts)

 ## How to use
-After installing the package, you can use `poetry run py blender_renderfarm` to run the package.
+After installing the package, you can use `poetry run py -m blender_renderfarm` to run the package.
 It will ask for the blendfile, and where to save the rendered file, the script will try to do the rest.

 ## TODO
  - Add a `farmspec` file for specifying where are the Blender nodes (skip the autodiscovery step)